MetOffice/opsinputs/README.md

    c.
 Add a call to the `ADD_VAROBSWRITER_TEST` function in the `test/CMakeLists.txt` file, specifying the name of the test and its input YAML and data files.

+4. Update the list of implemented varfields in `Varfields.md`.

 Working practices
 =================